A French Louis XVI ormolu and bronze mantel clock by Osmond, circa 1770.

 Anchor escapement

-The movement is driven by two spring barrels and has a duration of at least days.
+The movement is driven by two spring barrels and has a duration of at least eight days.
 It is being regulated by anchor escapement in combination with a silk suspended pendulum.
-The clock has half hour striking by means of a countwheel.
+The clock has half hour striking on a bell by means of a countwheel.
 The backplate is also signed Frederic Duval A Paris.

 Louis XVI

-The movement is fitted in a red patinated bronze case haped as a classical fluted column.
+The movement is fitted in a red patinated bronze case shaped as a classical fluted column.
 It is surmounted by an urn with trailing garlands.
-The dial is surrounded by acanthus garlands.
-The column is raised on an acanthus moulding mounted on a square ormolu base signed at the back Osmond.
+A further garland is surrounding the dial.
+The column is raised on an acanthus moulding mounted on a square ormolu base signed Osmond at the back .